11 Best Non-Toxic Cookware Brands for a Healthy Kitchen (Tested & Reviewed 2024)

 3) Solidteknics Wrought Iron and Ferritic Stainless Steel Cookware Made in Australia and in the USA

-Solidteknics was founded in 2014 by a mechanical engineer and keen cook who was tired of the disposable, synthetic-coated pans piling up in our landfills.
-Over two decades of R&D he was able to invent a world-first seamless one-piece pan, wrought from a single sheet of iron.
-This sustainable cookware is made of a single material steel or cast iron, and it is free from toxins, heavy metals, synthetic coatings, and durable enough to last for centuries so it can be passed from generation to generation.
+This sustainable cookware is made of a single sheet of thick material in either stainless steel or wrought iron, and it is free from toxins, heavy metals, synthetic coatings, and durable enough to last for centuries so it can be passed from generation to generation.
 Their range of non-toxic pans are now used in thousands of professional kitchens and happy homes, all over the world.

 The AUS-ION™ product range is wrought from clean Australian iron, it’s perfect for all of your everyday oil/fat-based frying, grilling, searing and baking needs.
 It can be seasoned to build and maintain a healthy natural non-stick surface.